Skn0tt/datapact/doc/expectations.rst

 =============
 Expectations
 =============
-.. currentmodule:: expact
+.. currentmodule:: datapact

-This page gives an overview of all available expact expectations.
+This page gives an overview of all available datapact expectations.

-.. autoclass:: expact.Asserter
+.. autoclass:: datapact.Asserter
   :members: